onuralpArsln/stellarSoroban/ReadME.md

 ### Learn About Cargo

 **Cargo** is Rust's package manager and build system.
 Although you can compile Rust code using `rustc`, using `cargo build` is more convenient for larger projects with dependencies.
+In `cargoTime` of this repo you can find simple introduction to cargo.
+Since it is a package manager if you used any package manager before, it is more or less similiar user experince.

 ### Getting Started with Stellar